Polybotumian/PeerConn/README.md

 It has a basic logging system that logs actions and errors in the program to a file with the extension "log".

-Please report any bugs you have found when using PeerConn.
-I would also be grateful if you could let me know what you think is missing from PeerConn.
+**Please report any bugs you have found when using PeerConn.
+I would also be grateful if you could let me know what you think is missing from PeerConn.**
-# :small_red_triangle_down:Guide
+# :closed_book:Guide
 #### Host Name and Local Address:
 PeerConn automatically assigns your computer name as "Host Name" and finds your IPv4 to assign it as "Local Address".
 The most important thing here is your Local Address, which you can use to set up listener peer sockets for incoming connections, or to connect to another computer using its IPv4.